‘There are four 12th Century Abbeys in the Scottish Borders, positioned in the town of Jedburgh, Kelso, Melrose and Dryburgh…’

 Lying furthest to the south, the positioning of this Abbey made it an obvious target for invaders.
 Also, it’s *so* close to England that it probably cut down days of marching for their army.
 I mean, it’s a measly 10 miles away, so your guys would still be relatively fresh from their trip and you’d definitely make it at a reasonable hour.
 Why wouldn’t you invade??
 I would.
 Anyway, English people don’t attack it quite so much these days as Historic Scotland are on site.
 They can be quite the deterrent for visitors causing trouble.

 Jedburgh offers a free audio tour (included in the price), which takes you through the history of the building and grounds.
 There’s also a beautiful visitor centre, herb garden and museum room on site.

 Located smack bang in the middle of the lovely little town of Kelso, the site is unmanned and free to visit.
-This means you needn’t run the gauntlet of being asked if you’d like to buy the latest copy of Historic Scotland’s guide book.
-I’ve no idea why HS don’t charge for the site as it’s very bit as beautiful as its neighbours.
+This means you needn’t run the gauntlet of being asked if you’d like to buy the latest copy of Historic Scotland’s guidebook.
+I’ve no idea why HS don’t charge for the site as it’s every bit as beautiful as its neighbours.
 This isn’t a complaint, you understand, just a passing thought.